-- (1) to explain the workings of clause 6.1 of the Richmond Valley LEP 2012 and when development consent is required for works. - (2) give an overview of the development application process when acid sulfate soils are involved. - (3) itemise the requirements of an acid sulfate soils assessment and for drainage management plans.
+- (a) to explain the workings of clause 6.1 of the Richmond Valley LEP 2012 and when development consent is required for works. - (b) give an overview of the development application process when acid sulfate soils are involved. - (c) itemise the requirements of an acid sulfate soils assessment and for drainage management plans.